 What States are Known for their Public Universities?

 When looking for a state school, students may wonder how many public universities in the US?
 Every state has at least one, but usually more, public universities.
 According to U.S. News and World Report, of all the public colleges in California the University of California – Los Angeles is ranked number one.
-It offers more than 3,800 courses and 130 under graduate majors.
+It offers more than 3,800 courses and 130 undergraduate majors.

 The best public universities in Texas are the University of Texas – Austin, which is one of the largest schools in the nation.
-Of all of the many public universities in Texas, the University of Texas is one of the highest ranked in the Nation.
+Of all of the many public universities in Texas, the University of Texas is one of the highest-ranked in the Nation.
 It is divided into 18 different colleges and schools.
 Texas A & M – College Station is another one of the best public universities in Texas.
 It offers students an amazing education wrapped in tradition and spirit.
 Texas A & M prepares its graduates to be leaders in their community.

 Some of the nation’s best colleges in New York state stand out above all others.
 The best of SUNY colleges is Binghamton University.
-The campus is known for its outdoor attributes as it has a nature preserve, forest and pond.
+The campus is known for its outdoor attributes as it has a nature preserve, forest, and pond.
 They also have one of the highest freshman retention rates in the country.
 Another one of the best colleges in New York City, also known as a (City of New York) CUNY college is Baruch College.
 It is located in Manhattan, so it has a 17 story building, known as Newman Vertical Campus, to create a college life in the city.
 There is limited housing available to students.

 Are Public Colleges Easy to Get In?

 The requirements for public college are becoming tougher with each passing year.
-The more well known the public college, the more challenging it may be to gain acceptance.
+The more well-known the public college, the more challenging it may be to gain acceptance.
 There are many students wanting to gain access and the competition keeps raising the bar.
 The California Career Center offers tips to students looking to attend a public college.
 The top advice offered is for the student to get the best grades possible for his or her entire high school career.
 All the grades matter, not just junior year.
 Another top piece of advice is to take advanced classes.
 Take the most challenging classes possible for all four years of high school, including Advanced Placement (AP) classes.

 Since every state has a public college, students may wonder is there a public college near me?
 There are many resources for potential students to find the best colleges near them.
-The best first step a student’s current guidance counselor, or a college fair to find out potential options.
+The best first step is a student’s current guidance counselor, or a college fair to find out potential options.